 Calorimetry is the science of measuring heat.
 Imagine a thermometer for energy, not just temperature.
 It’s a way to quantify the heat released or absorbedAbsorption refers to the process of how your body takes in nutrients from the food you eat.
-Imagine it like a gateway that allows the broken-down bits of your food to pass from your digestive system into your bloodstream, where… Read More during chemical reactions or physical changes.
+Imagine it like a gateway that allows the broken-down bits of your food to pass from your digestive system into your bloodstream, where they can be delivered to your cells for energy. •… Read More during chemical reactions or physical changes.
 Think of it like a calorie counter for processes, allowing us to track the energy flow and understand the transformations happening around us.

 The word “calorimetry” has Latin roots: